iman-zamani/Terminal-Minesweeper/README.md

 ---
 ## License

-Terminal Minesweeper is open-source software licensed under the MIT License.
+Terminal Minesweeper is under the MIT License.
 See the [LICENSE](LICENSE) file for details.